Create an Implicit Primitive

 1. On the Implicit Modeling ribbon, select the Primitives tool.

-2. Optional: For Visualization Quality, select from Low to Very High quality, which corresponds to a low to very high density of elements that are used to sample the underlying field of the primitive shapes.
-A higher quality produces sharper geometry features but is more computationally intensive.
+2. Optional: Choose a setting from Visualization Quality to adjust the density of elements used to sample the underlying field of the primitive shapes.
+A higher quality produces sharper geometric features but is more computationally intensive.
 When creating a complicated function, it’s recommended to work using a lower quality and then switch to a higher quality after the function is complete.

 3. In the guide panel, select a shape: